-— Last checked and updated April 27, 2021, by Rachel Lin, Langara College Library & Information Technology practicum student.
+— Last checked and updated April 18, 2022, by Robyn Dubinsky, Langara College Library & Information Technology practicum student.

-Taylor, Kate.
+- Taylor, Kate.
 “Canada’s Creative Industries Adopt New Code of Conduct on Sexual Harassment.”
-The Globe and Mail, March 8, 2018. *May need to create a free account to view the article* Read Article
+The Globe and Mail, March 8, 2018.
+Read Article.
+May need to create a free account to read

 A Deeper Dive: Selected Codes and Policies

 - “The Book Publishers Association of Alberta Anti-Harassment and Discrimination Policy.”
 BPAA, Feb.
 21, 2019.
 Read

 - Canadian Code of Conduct for the Performing Arts.
 Cultural Human Resources Council, April 2019.
 Visit Site